PrimePotato/cibc/readme.md

 ## Source Code

-The source code for this question is found in class DiscreteProbabilityDistribution.
+The source code for this question is found in classes DiscreteProbabilityDistribution and Estimator.

 ## Tests

 The tests are found in

+#### verifyDistribution

+#### speedComparison

 ## Implementation Details